Table of Contents Show

 Although baked ziti and lasagna have quite a few similarities, they also come with their differences.
 Find out here:

 - The first, noticeable difference in both is that they are made from two different types of pasta.
 We cannot deny the fact that they are both kinds of pasta, however, they are different.
-One is flat and comes in different sizes, the other is tubular and in medium size.
+One is flat and comes in different sizes, the other is tubular and medium sizes.

 - Another difference to note is the process of cooking.
 While baked ziti of first tossed with a lot of extruder-styled pasta and then marinara sauce, mozzarella, and ricotta cheese, and then baked.
 Lasagna requires a process of layering, each layer is filled with sauce, cheese, mozzarella, etc. after which it goes in to be baked.